Mamba1990/Online-Music-Player-HARMONIA/README.md

 ---

 ## 🚀 Deployment
-This project can be deployed on platforms like Heroku, AWS, or Vercel.
+This project can be deployed on platforms like Heroku, AWS.
 Deployment details will be added once finalized.

 ---

 ## 🚀 Future Enhancements
 - Improved Frontend styling and responsiveness.
 - Advanced playback features (shuffle, repeat, etc.).
-- Deployment to cloud platforms.

 ---